eirikmn/Data-Integration-Via-Analysis-of-Subspaces/README.md

-# DIVAS2021
+# Data Integration Via Analysis of Subspaces (DIVAS)
 MATLAB Code for Data Integration Via Analysis of Subspaces

-Main function: DJIVEMainJP(), takes in the datablocks as a cell array, a classic Steve Marron paramstruct, and an optional third argument for "true signal" for diagnostic use.
+Main function: DJIVEMainJP(), takes in the datablocks as a cell array, a MATLAB struct object containing tuning parameters, and an optional third argument for "true signal" for diagnostic use.
 Executes three subroutines:

   DJIVESignalExtractJP(), Finds signal ranks & perturbation angles for each data block.
 This function will attempt to initialize a parallel pool.